SingleCycleKing/2015-StayUp/freshman.md

 #2015 Unique Studio Android Team Stay Up Examination (Part B)

-#####Tip: If you are freshman, please finish the questions of part B. If you choose to finish the questions of part A, however, you can gain double scores.
-If you are sophomore, you must finish the questions of part A.
+#####Tip: If you are freshman, please finish part B. If you choose to finish part A, however, you can gain higher score.
+If you are sophomore, you must finish part A.

 ## Multiple Choice Question (10 Points)